wischmcj/canopyHydrodynamics/README.md

   <a href="#tutorials">Tutorials</a>
 </p>

+## 1,000 ft view
+   CanoPyHydro was developed in the process of authoring [A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points]('https://doi.org/10.1111/2041-210X.14378').
+Said paper, and the code within this repository, represents a collaboration between non-academic data professional Collin Wischmeyer, environmental science researcher [Professor John Van Stan](https://expertise.csuohio.edu/csufacultyprofile/detail.cfm?FacultyID=j_vanstan) with notable contributions from industry geo-scientis [Travis Swanson](https://thewaterinstitute.org/our-team/travis-swanson).
+Likewise, this tool relies on the data collected and the ideas/input from several graduate students working in Cleveland State University's ['Wet Plant Lab'](https://www.researchgate.net/lab/Wet-Plant-Lab-John-Toland-Van-Stan).

 ## Summary

-The goal of this and future versions of CanoPyHydro is to provide a tool set that empowers researchers and practitioners to gain new perspectives on rainfall distribution in forested environments.
-A list of publications that have utilized this tool-and influenced its development- can be found at the bottom of this page.
+This version of CanoPyHydro was created to provide a basis of functionality that empowers researchers and practitioners with new a perspective on rainfall distribution in forested and urben environments.
+Future versions will improve and extend this functionally, using the needs of the research community to inform its focus.

 CanoPyHydro provides users access to an innovative, bottom-up approach to estimation precipitation redistribution.
 By enriching QSM data with additional structure via graph based hydrological models, canoPyHydro allows for the percise delineation of:'